 It’s unbelievably satisfying to take polaroid pictures; they have a nostalgic appearance that enhances happy memories.
 While the memories are priceless, the camera and film can be expensive, so we want to take care of them.
 To do that, we need to know how to properly store both your Instax camera and your Instax film.

 Fujifilm Instax cameras should be stored in a protective case where they won’t be knocked off or have anything drop on them such as on a low shelf or in a drawer.
 Instax film should be stored in a cool, dry place and out of direct sunlight in temperatures between 41℉ and 104℉ (5℃ and 40℃).
-Instax film can be stored in a refrigerator to prolong it’s life but it should never to be stored in a freezer because it will damage the film.
+Instax film can be stored in a refrigerator to prolong its life and should never to be stored in a freezer.

 Keep reading to learn the best places to store your Instax camera and film, the worst places you could possibly put them (but probably did!), and the temperatures that your camera and film can withstand.